 This regulation creates new offences and penalties in respect of the EU restrictive measures directed at certain persons, groups and entities associated with the Al-Qaida network and with the Taliban in view of the situation in Afghanistan.

 Export licensing application statistics

-The UK government is committed to ensuring that the ECO is accountable and information on export control is easily accessible.
+The UK government is committed to ensuring that the ECJU is accountable and information on export control is easily accessible.

-The ECO publishes various reports and statistics in relation to applications for export licences and the progress of the organisation, including:
+The ECJU publishes various reports and statistics in relation to applications for export licences and the progress of the organisation, including: